tringi/papers/cxx-x64-v2-calling-convention.md

 ## Limitations

 * Working within current boundaries of Microsoft Visual C++ we need to fit within:
-   * RCX, RDX, R8, R9, R10, R11 are considered volatile (caller-saved)
+   * RCX, RDX, R8, R9, R10, R11, and XMM0 to XMM5 are considered volatile (caller-saved)
 * If the arguments don't fit the available registers, the calling convention reverts to the original one.

+## Return values

+* The exactly same mechanism is used to pack and spill return value into RAX, R10, R11, XMM4 and XMM5 registers.
+  * Microsoft's ABI considers those volatile on return